josephmasongsong/super-simple-ui-components/README.md

 TODO

-- extract shared tab and accordion code into its own module
+- extract shared tab and accordion code into its own class/module
 - write error cases
 - ~~configure rollup for bundling and minification~~